SEN info (School offer)

 - Sometimes advice is requested from appropriate outside agencies to identify specific needs using specialist assessment.

-- How will school monitor the progress of children with SEN?
+- How will school monitor the progress of children with SEND?

 - Set and review individual targets regularly.